chopdicemince/chopdicemince.github.io/_posts/2018-08-05-objective-c.md

 2. The AppKit library has classes for creating applications.

 On iOS, AppKit is replaced by UIKit ("User Interface Kit"), and "Cocoa" is called "Cocoa touch."

+As of 2008, Objective-C was the main language for creating applications for iOS, for the iPhone and iPad.

+As of 2012, Objective-C was one of the main languages for creating applications for macOS.

 See [Introduction To Objective-C](https://www.cs.colorado.edu/~kena/classes/5448/f12/lectures/13-introtoobjectivec.pdf).